EspressoSystems/cdk-validium-node/docs/ci/groups.md

 the number of test lanes and the total execution time.
-If, for instance, we have a group with one single test that takes 10min we should try to add tests to the other groups with a total execution time (adding the execution time of each test in the group) with up to 10min.
+If, for instance, we have a group with one single test that takes 10min we should try to add tests to the other groups with a total execution time (adding the execution time of each test in the group) with up to 10 minutes.